HunterLarco/twitter-v2/README.md

 });
 ```

-Note - You will not have access to all endpoints whilst using Application Only authentication, but you will have access to higher API limits.
+Note - You will not have access to all endpoints while using Application Only authentication, but you will have access to higher API limits.

 ## REST API

-You now have the ability to make GET and POST requests against the REST API via the convenience methods.
+You can make GET and POST requests against the REST API via the convenience methods.

 ```javascript
 client.get(path, urlParams);